lcgarman/MJHP_analysis/README.md

 ### Compilation

-The GNU Scientific Libary, libxc, and fftw3 are required for compiling the MJHP_analysis.
+The GNU Scientific Library, libxc, and fftw3 are required for compiling the MJHP_analysis.

 ### Running Calculation